zack-bitcoin/amoveo/docs/design/sortition_chains.md

 Parallelizing tx processing across multiple computers running different sortition chain databases increases throughput of txs.

-gossip, the "chain" part of "sortition chain"
+sortition-blocks, the "chain" part of "sortition chain"
 ========

 The sortition chain maintains a merkel tree of the sortition contracts, and it regularly posts the merkel root onto the blockchain, along with a merkel root of a tree containing all the updates that happened between this on-chain post and the previous.